aimarvi/budapest/README.md

 > Visconti di Oleggio Castello, M., Chauhan,  V., Jiahui, G., & Gobbini, M. I. (2020).  *mvdoc/budapest-fmri-data*.
 Zenodo.  http://doi.org/10.5281/zenodo.3942173

-It has since been edited by @aim for comparison with Marvi et al (2025).
+It has since been edited by me (@aim) for comparison with Marvi et al (2025).
+I only used this code to present the stimuli in the scanner, *NOT* to process any resulting data (as of 06/2025).

 ## Cloning this repository and downloading the dataset